awsdocs/aws-codepipeline-user-guide/doc_source/concepts-how-it-works.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/Batching.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

-## Managing pipeline executions<a name="concepts-how-it-works-transitions-approvals"></a>
+## Managing Pipeline Flow<a name="concepts-how-it-works-transitions-approvals"></a>

 The flow of pipeline executions can be controlled by:
 + A *transition*, which controls the flow of executions into the stage\.
 Transitions can be enabled or disabled\.
-After you enable the transition, any execution waiting to enter the stage moves into the stage and locks it\.
+When a transition is disabled, pipeline executions cannot enter the stage\.
+The pipeline execution waiting to enter a stage where the transition is disabled is called the inbound execution\.
+After you enable the transition, an inbound execution moves into the stage and locks it\.

   Similar to executions awaiting a locked stage, when a transition is disabled, the execution waiting to enter the stage can still be superseded by a new execution\.
 When a disabled transition is re\-enabled, the latest execution, including any that superseded older executions while the transition was disabled, enters the stage\.
 + An *approval action*, which prevents a pipeline from transitioning to the next action until permission is granted \(for example, through manual approval from an authorized IAM user\)\.
 You might use an approval action when you want to control the time at which a pipeline transitions to a final **Production** stage, for example\.
 **Note**
 A stage with an approval action is locked until the approval action is approved or rejected or has timed out\.
 A timed\-out approval action is processed in the same way as a failed action\.